Sugar industry of the Philippines: The Philippines main agricultural export commodity (late 1700s–1970s)

 Sugar became the most important agricultural export of the Philippines between the late eighteenth century and the mid-1970s because of two main reasons: 1) foreign exchange earned and 2) it was the basis of wealth accumulation of some Filipino elite at that time.
 To ensure the continuous growth and development of sugar industry under the Philippine Commonwealth government, Philippine Sugar Administration (PSA) was established in 1937 to oversee the industry.

+Roxas Holdings Incorporated on February 28, 2024, permanently closed its wholly owned subsidiary, the 97-year-old Central Azucarera Don Pedro in Nasugbu where Manny Pangilinan is vice-chairman.
+Founded in 1927, CADPI's "serious business losses" resulted in the termination of all its employees.
+In 2023, it shut down its milling operations and sold its sugarcane mill in Nasugbu, Batangas, to Universal Robina Corporation, which operates a sugar mill in nearby Balayan, Batangas.

 After the Second World War the Sugar Quota Administration (SQA) replaced PSA in 1951 vis-à-vis with Philippine Sugar Institute (PHILSUGIN), a research agency.
 During the 1950s and 1960s, more than 20 percent of Philippine exports came from the sugar industry.
 It declined in the 1970s and plunged further in the first half of the 1980s to roughly 7 percent.
 It was during this period that the government acknowledged the existence of crisis in the industry.
 One of the factors that contributed to the worsening situation of the industry during that time was the depressed market for sugar.

 In 1974, there was a dramatic escalation in the world price that peaked at around US$0.67 per pound of sugar.
-In succeeding two consecutive years, world prices of sugar fell to less than US$0.10 and remain in that situation for few years until it moved upward before the decade ends.
+In succeeding two consecutive years, world prices of sugar fell to less than US$0.10, the price remained low until it rose before the decade ended.
 During the early 1980s, world sugar prices fell again, with US$0.03 per pound as the bottom.
-Prices recovered to US$0.14 per pound then fell again to between $0.08 to 0.09 per pound at the beginning of the early 1990s.
+Prices recovered to US$0.14 per pound then fell again to between $0.08 and 0.09 per pound at the beginning of the early 1990s.